 FMS Type General Description Total Cost Education and Outreach Develop an education, outreach, and training program to train staff and to educate the public about the dangers of flooding and how to prevent flood damages to property.
 10 \$750,000 Flood Measurement and Warning Systems Develop program to install gauges, sensors, and precipitation measuring sites to monitor streams and waterways for potential flooding and support emergency response.
 5 \$800,000 Infrastructure Projects Develop program for improvements including reinforcement of slopes, spillway expansion, dam repairs and upgrades.
-11 \$9,883,000 Regulatory and Guidance Application to join NFIP or adoption of equivalent standards.
-36 \$1,725,000 Other Consider incentives program.
-1 \$25,000 Region 7 FMSs Total 63 \$13.2M
+11 \$9,883,000 Regulatory and Guidance Application to join NFIP or adoption of equivalent standards and ordinance updates.
+37 \$1,775,000 Other Consider incentives program.
+1 \$25,000 Region 7 FMSs Total 64 \$13.2M